sumo47/Nextjs_learning/README.md

 - create next app - `npx create-next=app@latest`
+  -TypeScript - No, Tailwind - yes , src/directory - No , App Router - Yes, Turbopack - Yes , import alias - No
   - use `./` for root folder for app name
 - run - `npm run dev`
 - error - if any error occurs than open in incognito mode